tancred423/Naago/TERMS_OF_SERVICE.md

 - **Guild ID** - Your Discord server's unique identifier
 - **Channel ID** - The channel where Lodestone news notifications should be sent
 - **Notification Type** - Types of notifications enabled (Topics, Notices, Maintenances, Updates, Statuses)

+**Anonymous Statistics:**

+The Bot collects anonymous usage statistics to understand how the service is used.
+This includes:

+- Daily server count
+- Daily active user count (user IDs are hashed and cannot be reversed)
+- Daily command usage counts (which commands are used, not by whom)
+- Daily profile button usage counts
+- Daily theme usage counts
+- Daily count of servers with Lodestone news configured
+- Daily count of verified characters

+All statistics are completely anonymous - user IDs are hashed using SHA-256 and cannot be linked back to individual users.
+No personal information is collected for statistics.

 ### 4.2 Data Deletion